 Advocacy

-We are particularly interested in connecting with people from Black, Indigenous, and racialized communities.

 As a member of our board, you’ll meet and collaborate with a dedicated group of individuals committed to prisoners’ justice and advocating for prisoner/ex- prisoner equitable access to HIV, Hep C and harm reduction resources.

 By attending monthly board meetings and serving on one or more board committees, you will have the opportunity to contribute to PASAN’s strategic direction and support the organization in communicating and achieving its mandate, particularly regarding Advocacy, Board Development, Decolonization, Anti-Oppression/Anti-Racism, Finance, and Fundraising.

+PASAN is committed to building an organization that reflects the communities we serve.
+We strongly encourage applications from equity seeking communities including people from Indigenous.
+African/Caribbean/Black and racialized communities, people who use drugs ex-prisoners, people living with HIV/Hep C, Two Spirit, LGBTQ people and members of other equity seeking groups

 For more information, please e-mail Board Development Committee at info@pasan.org